 Walking distance: 08 km

 Day 3: Soroni Lake – Rainbow Mountain – Kayrawiri - drive to Ollantaytambo and train to Aguas Calientes

-It will be a 4-hour drive to Ollantaytambo, where you will have some dinner before catching your 7 PM train to Aguas Calientes, the village below Machu Picchu.
-You will have the opportunity to take a nice hot shower and sleep in a comfortable bed in a hotel in the town.
+It’ll be a 4-hour drive to Ollantaytambo where you’ll have some dinner before catching your 7 p.m. train to Aguas Calientes.
+Then you’ll have the opportunity to take a nice hot shower and sleep in a comfortable bed in a local hotel.

 Walking: 6 km

 Rainbow mountain elevation: 5030m